bug400/capasm/NCAS.md

 If \<data list\> items are not sized explicitly, their size is determined in the following way:

-* Address symbols which are either local labels or symbols which were defined with the *ADDR* pseudo operation have always a size of two bytes
+* Address symbols, which are either local labels or symbols that were defined with the *ADDR* pseudo operation, have always a size of two bytes
 * The size of strings is their number of characters
 * The size of integer constants is the smallest number of bytes to store that number

-If an expressions has any operand, then the size of the result is *unknown* because expressions are executed in the second pass of the assembler.
+If an expression has any operand, then the size of the result is *unknown* because expressions are executed in the second pass of the assembler.
 Therefore, expressions with operands must always be explicitly.

 Note:
 The monadic "-" is regarded as an operand.
 Therefore, negative constants must always be sized in data lists.
-Sized negative constants are converted to a 2'S representation.
+Sized negative constants are converted to a 2's representation.

 Example: